gateway, clickhouse, models, model_providers, functions, variants, tools, metrics, rate_limiting, and object_storage.

 - Required: no (default:

-, the inference endpoint will become /custom/prefix/inference
+base_path is set to /custom/prefix, the inference endpoint will become /custom/prefix/inference instead of /inference.

 bind_address